mmarusiak/mmarusiak/README.md

 ## Welcome, traveller!

 My name is Marcel and I'm _game developer_.
 Kinda...
-I didn't make any game _yet_ but I have experience in Unity, Construct 2, JS and Python programming, so let's hope I can call myself that way.
+I didn't make any game _yet_ but I have experience in Unity, Construct 2, JS and a bit of Python  and C++ programming, so let's hope I can call myself that way.

 Now I'm focusing on my Unity project, mainly on open source tool for making dialogs in Unity a lot easier and faster.